 If you get images with camera motion blur, forgedabboudit.
 Your platform is not stable enough for prime focus and you might want to put your money elsewhere.
 Your best alternatives would be either an eyepiece camera or eyepiece projection.

 Supposing your set-up is stable enough, mounting a DSLR or mirrorless camera on your telescope focuser requires two pieces of equipment that, combined, will set you back USD 50 at the most.

 The first is a universal T-adapter that fits into the telescope focuser, and the second a T-ring – also called T/T2-ring – that mounts specific interchangeable lens cameras on the T-mount adapter.

 T-adapters are not much more than a 1.25” or 2” focuser insertion tube with a universal male (external) T-mount thread on the opposite end.

 T/T2 is a screw mount originally developed by lens manufacturer Tokina in 1957 as a universal lens adapter; it measures 42mm and has a 0,75mm screw pitch.
-It must not be confused with the better-known M42 or Praktica-Exacta P-mount, which is also 42mm but has a different screw pitch.
+It must not be confused with the better-known M42 or Praktica-Exacta P-mount, which is also 42mm but has a 1mm screw pitch.

 Note that at least one manufacturer offers a T-adapter with M42-mount, which would make it incompatible with T-rings from other sellers.
-I can confirm this, because tried to mount my T-adapter on an old Praktica Nova and it does not fit.
+I can confirm this, because tried to mount my T-adapter on an old Praktica Nova and it does NOT fit.
 See this Wiki for more information.